discretize/discretize-guides/builds/ranger/power-soulbeast/index.md

 - Use <Skill name="Point Blank Shot"/> and <Skill id="45743"/> to CC and proc <Item id="84505"/>.
 - <Skill name="Rapid Fire"/>.

-Use your DPS skills as soon as they come off cd and don't cry from having to autoattack on longbow.
+Use your DPS skills as soon as they come off cd and don't cry from having to auto-attack on longbow.
 </Tab>
 <Tab title="Siax">
 <Divider text="Siax"/>